AnuVi/water_meter_email_draft/README.md

 :heavy_check_mark: With message body text, it was a little bit longer process.
 The firstresult was with html-tags.
 Then the message looked like this.
   ![image1](https://github.com/user-attachments/assets/662b94c2-8626-4a97-8de4-b07ae21e4ad9)

-Maybe, I should have asked plain text version right away?
+:heavy_check_mark: Maybe, I should have asked plain text version right away?
 After that, all text was in one row.
 But I wanted into the paragraphs.

 :heavy_check_mark: It offered different solutions based on result or error message.
 And Copilot also guided to debug, run different test script or read console messages.